alexcontarino/personal-projects/README.md

 Right now you'll find in here:
 1) March Madness Ballot Challenge.
 The challenge is a pick-em style game that we've played at the office the last few years.
 It's been a lot of fun to think about and strategize for, and I've worked on a few different approaches to try to "solve" this game.
 2) Sports Betting.
-This folder contains a few projects exploring how to best use sportsbook promotions (bonus bets, profit boosts, etc.).
+This folder contains a few projects exploring implied NFL outcomes from betting lines and how to best use sportsbook promotions (bonus bets, profit boosts, etc.).

 More projects to come!